lindelwa122/dom-wizard/README.md

 ## Features

-These are the features the library will have; most of the following haven't been built yet, and we need your assistance.
+These are the features the library have.
 To learn more about each feature, click on the subtitle.
 Additionally, you can indicate on the Issues tab that you are working on a specific feature, although this is not mandatory.
 Click [here](/CONTRIBUTING.md) to read more about our contributing rules.

 ### domManager